How to capture great garden scenes and flower shots

 2. Clear focal points

-A great lens to have in your kitbag is the Canon EF 70-200mm f/4L USM.
+A great lens to have in your kitbag is the telephoto zoom lens.
 Many of the best garden shots have been taken with this lens.
-Mounted on a tripod, you can pinpoint any focal point in a garden and cut out areas of clutter or sky that are not contributing to the photo.
+Mounted on a tripod, you can pin-point any focal point in a garden and cut out areas of clutter or sky that are not contributing to the photo.

 Look for patterns or repeating shapes to give clear structure to my morning shots – allowing the light to add a touch of glamour to the picture.